-Responsible employer 🕼 Eco-efficiency in production 🥏 Sustainable products 🛞 Fair business Impa Impact on value chain Ranking Relevant topics Supply chain Within the company Product use External perspective on risk Measures 1 Product safety PALFINGER's products shall be distinguished by utmost safety.
-The prevention of accidents during their use shall go beyond statutory requirements.
-If statutory requirements are not upheld in the area of safety, this could present a risk to employees in the production process and to users of the product in day-to-day use as well as result in environmental damage.
-Product data tracking for safety 2 Product research and development PALFINGER aims to invest more heavily in product research and development and offer the latest technologies. ۲ @Neglected developments at PALFINGER could result in outdated technologies on the market and in the supply chain and result in loss of efficiency and profitability at the cus- tomer.
-The opportunity to achieve technolog- ical leaps that could also contribute to solving urgent global problems would be missed.
-It is difficult to force the pace of sustainable con- sumer behavior.
-Product development R&D process Training of R&D employees @ Neglected developments at PALFINGER could result in outdated technologies on the market and in the supply chain and result in loss of efficiency and profitability at the cus- tomer.
-The opportunity to achieve technolog- ical leaps that could also contribute to solving urgent global problems would be missed.
-It is difficult to force the pace of sustainable con- sumer behavior.
-Product development R&D process Training of R&D employees 3 Innovation in production PALFINGER aims to promote sustainable innovations and technologies in the production process in order to increase efficiency ("more output with less input").
-Image: A start of the start of •• Developments in the production process al- ways accompany product developments.
-If these are neglected, customer requirements may not be met or global challenges mas- tered.
+Impact on value chain Ranking Relevant topics Supply chain Within the company Product use External perspective on risk Measures 1 Product safety PALFINGER's products shall be distinguished by utmost safety.
+The prevention of accidents during their use shall go beyond statutory requirements. • If statutory requirements are not upheld in the area of safety, this could present a risk to employees in the production process and to users of the product in day-to-day use as well as result in environmental damage.
+Product data tracking for safety 2 Product research and development PALFINGER aims to invest more heavily in product research and development and offer the latest technologies. (a) Neglected developments at PALFINGER could result in outdated technologies on the market and in the supply chain and result in loss of efficiency and profitability at the customer.
+The opportunity to achieve technological leaps that could also contribute to solving urgent global problems would be missed.
+It is difficult to force the pace of sustainable consumer behavior.
+Product development R&D process Training of R&D employees 3 Innovation in production PALFINGER aims to promote sustainable innovations and technologies in the production process in order to increase efficiency ("more output with less input"). (a) (a) Developments in the production process always accompany product developments.
+If these are neglected, customer requirements may not be met or global challenges mastered.
 Sustainable production and consumer behavior is not achieved.
-Inefficient, error- prone or possibly dangerous production pro- cesses can result in long-term damages if not improved.
+Inefficient, errorprone or possibly dangerous production processes can result in long-term damages if not improved.
 Production R&D process 4 Viability of the business model PALFINGER must make sure that its business model remains viable in the long term and actively pursue trends (e.g. urbanization, rental instead of purchase, circular economy, etc.).
-PALFINGER aims to make a contribution to society. ۲ ())) If business models are not designed to be via- ble, necessary improvements such as those that could master global challenges will not be achieved.
+PALFINGER aims to make a contribution to society.
+If business models are not designed to be viable, necessary improvements such as those that could master global challenges will not be achieved.
 If improvements are not achieved, even environmental impacts will not be reduced.
-Through their dependen- cies, suppliers and partners could also be negatively impacted in terms of their opera- tions.
-It would be difficult to guarantee job se- curity and additional social benefits.
+Through their dependencies, suppliers and partners could also be negatively impacted in terms of their operations.
+It would be difficult to guarantee job security and additional social benefits.
 GLOBAL PALFINGER ORGANIZATION Business model innovation (TCO)